RealEyeStye/RealEyeStye/README.md

 Yo.
-I'm a pyhton and javascript developper.
+I'm a french python and javascript developper.
 Here you can find my jobs and projects.
 If you want to text me, my discord is : eyestye.
 Enjoy my work !